top of page

 Yes.
 Structural reinforcement and tip support reconstruction can effectively correct tip ptosis.

-Rib cartilage provides strong and reliable structural support when existing cartilage is insufficient.
+Rib cartilage provides strong and reliable structural support in revision cases.

 Postoperative precautions and possible complications after rhinoplasty